A perspective shift can change everything.

 Two decades of challenging and enriching experiences, including raising children in another language and culture, deepened my interest in how we grow—individually and together—and how assumptions about ourselves and our inherited beliefs influence our capacity for compassion and collaboration.

-Now back in Scotland, I’m distilling those experiences into reflective writing courses that blend poetry, journaling, conversation, and somatic practices.
-At the heart of my work is a desire to share everyday tools that help us navigate the world with greater peace and clarity—whether in intimate relationships, learning spaces, or leadership roles.
+Now back in Scotland, I’m distilling those experiences into reflective writing programs that help people access authenticity and find clarity.
+At the heart of my work is a desire to share everyday tools that help us navigate the world with greater ease—whether in intimate relationships, learning spaces, or leadership roles.

 I hold an MSc in Creative Writing from the University of Edinburgh, an MA in Sociology from the University of Sheffield, and a BA in English Literature from the University of Strathclyde.
 Outside of work, I love reading about neuroscience and philosophy, impromptu kitchen dance parties with my kids, long walks, deep talks, crosswords, and coffee.